Wiering/BatchCom/README.md

 - Type the full pathname and extension ("C:\UTIL\BC.EXE").
 Use this method if you want to know what errorlevel is left by the program.

+# EXAMPLES

+To learn more about BATCHCOM, take a look at the examples in the EXAMPLES folder.
+BATCHCOM programs usually have the extension .BC, because they can't be run as normal .BAT files.

+# TINY

+The program TINY compresses .COM programs to make them even smaller.